crewagreementworkshop/exploring_crew_agreements/index.md

 Concluded session information archived [here](https://maritimeworkshops.com/newhorizons/).

-**Maritime Scholarship in the Public Eye**
+**Networking for Maritime Historians: Using Shared Resources and Participating in Community**

-7 January, 2025 - Tuesday at 2pm Newfoundland Time (UTC -3:30)
+4 February, 2025 - Tuesday at 2pm Newfoundland Time (UTC -3:30)

-For this session, we will be joined by Dr. Sara Caputo, who recently appeared on the BBC Radio 4 program _Thinking Allowed_, and Dr. Lucas Haasis, research coordinator and PR manager of the Prize Papers Project.
-Our guests will share with us how they got involved with these opportunities and take your questions on how to bring your work to a broader audience.

-Please listen to [_Thinking Allowed_: Sea Travel](https://www.bbc.co.uk/programmes/m0023ydj) prior to our meeting and visit the [Prize Papers website](https://www.prizepapers.de/).
+For this session, we are pleased to welcome Dr. Caroline Marris and Prof. Em.
+Lex Heerma van Voss, who will share their practical experiences with networking and are ready to answer your questions on the topic.
+Dr. Caroline Marris is a Research Program Administrator at Drexel University and Co-Editor of the H-Maritime Network at H-Net, a crucial platform for maritime scholars.
+With experience as both a scholar and an administrator, she brings valuable insights into building and maintaining professional networks.
+Prof. Em.
+Lex Heerma van Voss is a fellow at the International Institute of Social History in Amsterdam and the former director of the Huygens Institute for History and Culture of the Netherlands.
+His distinguished career provides a wealth of experience on how networking has shaped his professional journey and collaborative research.

-February and March are TBA
+March TBA

 **Our hosts**